vertica/ddR/README.md

 operations on these data structures using R-style `apply` functions.
-It also allows different backends (that support ddR, and have ddR "drivers" written for them) to be dynamically activated in the R user's environment to execute applications.
+It also allows different backends (that support ddR, and have ddR "drivers" written for them) to be dynamically activated in the R user's environment to execute applications

 Please refer to the user guide under vignettes/ for a detailed description on how to use the package.